rwieruch/blog_robinwieruch_content/react-js-windows-setup.md

 In Visual Studio Code you should be able to open a tab which is called "Terminal" at the bottom.
 That's your integrated command line in Visual Studio Code to install node packages with NPM or to start/test your project.
 It's up to you to use the integrated terminal or another command line interface for your Windows machine.

 Now, you should check whether the Node.js installation for Windows was successful.
 On the command line, type the following commands.
 They should output the versions for Node.js and NPM.
+The following versions may vary from your versions.

 {{< highlight javascript >}}
 node --version